lbologna/hbp-sp6-guidebook/_sources/online_usecases/highly_integrated_workflows/p1_hh_neuron_builder/p1_hh_neuron_builder.rst.txt

 and/or downloaded by the user on his local machine through the "Delete" and "Download" buttons respectively.

+|

+The status of the submitted jobs can be monitored via the "Single Cell Simulation Run" panel (see next paragraph), through the "Fetch results" button.

 **************************
 Single Cell Simulation Run